PX4/PX4-user_guide/en/computer_vision/collision_prevention.md

 If multiple sources supply data for the _same_ orientation, the system uses the data that reports the smallest distance to an object.
 :::

-The vehicle restricts the maximum velocity in order to slow down as it gets closer to obstacles, and will stop movement when it reaches the minimum allowed separation.
+The vehicle restricts the current velocity in order to slow down as it gets closer to obstacles and adapts the acceleration setpoint as to disallow collision trajectories.
 In order to move away from (or parallel to) an obstacle, the user must command the vehicle to move toward a setpoint that does not bring the vehicle closer to the obstacle.
 The algorithm will make minor adjustments to the setpoint direction if it is determined that a "better" setpoint exists within a fixed margin on either side of the requested setpoint.